will-becht/Active-Drag-System/README.md

 ![Flight Simulation](OpenRocket/FlightSim.png)

 ### Description
-OpenRocket is a free, fully-featured model rocket simulator that allows you to design and simulate the performance of rockets.
-The files in this directory include detailed simulations that help in predicting the flight path, stability, and performance of the rocket.
+OpenRocket is a model rocket simulator that allows you to design and simulate the performance of rockets.
+The model in this directory represents the vehicle design as well as detailed simulations that help in predicting the flight path, stability, and performance of the vehicle.

-### Simulation Highlights
-- `researchRocket2.ork`: OpenRocket file for the rocket simulation.
-- `FlightSim.png`: An image showing the results of the flight simulation.

 ## CAD
 ### Overview
-The `CAD` directory contains the design files for the rocket's structural components.
-These files can be used to fabricate the parts using 3D printing or other manufacturing methods.
+The `CAD` directory contains the design files for the system's structural components.
+This model was created in SolidWorks, and the files can be used to fabricate the parts using 3D printing.

 ### Images
 ![CAD Design](CAD/pic1.PNG)